 HED has determined that residential pesticide applicators are likely to be exposed to acifluorfen during one scenario (spot treat weeds in driveways, sidewalks, patios and around trees).
-The calculations of residential acifluorfen applicators' combined dermal and inhalation risks using PHED data indicate that the MOE of 4300 for this exposure scenario is greater than the target MOE of 1000 and does not exceed HED's level of concern.
-The target MOE is 1000 due to the FQPA safety factor for females 13-50 years of age.
-In addition, a cancer risk of 8.3×10^{-7} was calculated for this scenario.
-Cancer risks above 1.0×10^{-6} for the general population are generally of concern to HED.
-Residential applicator non-cancer and cancer risks are found in Appendix D. There are no concerns of post application residential exposure because residential uses are limited to spot treatments which do not include broadcast application to lawns (the label states that acifluorfen kills grass).
+Exposure data (MRID 444598-01) that had been submitted by Aventis in support of the reregistration of carbaryl was used to evaluate this scenario.
+This study, which included RTU trigger sprayer applications of an insecticide to home vegetable plants, was found to be of high quality and relevant to the acifluorfen exposure scenario.
+The calculations of residential applicators' non-cancer risks using study data indicated an MOE of 18000 which is greater than the target MOE of 1000 and is therefore not of concern.
+The target MOE of 1000 includes a 10X FQPA safety factor for females 13-50 years of age.
+A cancer risk of 4.5×10^{-8} was calculated for this scenario which is less than the target cancer risk of 1.0×10^{-6} and is therefore not of concern.
+There are no concerns of post application residential exposure because residential uses are limited to spot treatments which do not include broadcast application to lawns.
+In addition, the label states that acifluorfen kills grass.